 Is Sherlock Holmes’s hat tax-deductible?
 Does Mary Poppins claim for professional indemnity insurance?
 The tax returns of fiction’s greatest heroes and villains have been a closed book – until now!
 We bring you the most page-turning guide to self-employed expenses you’ll ever read.
+Article by Nick Green.

 Despite being great writers, there were some details that Arthur Conan Doyle, P L Travers and J M Barrie missed out when describing their famous characters.
 Generations of children and their parents have been left in the dark as to how these characters – all of them self-employed – dealt with their annual tax return.
 But if that’s the sort of mystery that keeps you awake at night, then worry no more.

 Running your own business in a story is no different from running one in real life – you should always keep track of your tax-deductible expenses, to reduce your overall tax bill.
 Here’s our best guess at the expenses that might have been claimed by three well-loved characters.

 How would the world’s greatest detective deal with this taxing problem?
 Holmes of course lives at 221B Baker Street, which is also his office, so he can claim home working expenses including utility bills, telephone, Council Tax and the rent he has to pay to Mrs Hudson.
 (If he is the modern Sherlock, he can claim for the internet too).
 Working from Holmes, indeed.